theiagen/public_health_bioinformatics/.github/PULL_REQUEST_TEMPLATE.md

 -Are there any output files that should be checked after running the version release testing?
 -->

-## :microscope: Final Developer Checks
+## :microscope: Final Developer Checklist
 <!--Please mark boxes [X] -->
 - [ ] The workflow/task has been tested locally and results, including file contents, are as anticipated: Yes/No
 - [ ] The workflow/task has been tested on Terra and results, including file contents, are as anticipated: Yes/No